Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 He chuckled.
 “How are you?”

 “Work’s good.
 Clinic keeps me busy.
-I have a bowl of fish now.
-They judge me for sport.”
+I have a bowl of judgmental fish now.”
 She tilted her head.
 “You?”

-“Well, after getting a degree from OrangeSide a law firm actually took me in,” he said, then lowered his voice a notch.
+“Well, after getting a degree from Orangeside a law firm actually took me in,” he said, then lowered his voice.
 “At Michael & Cole.”

 “I sound employed.”